 Hydrating Facial – Which uses B5, papaya enzyme, and hyaluronic acid to brighten your skin and infuse your skin cells with extra hydration.

-Typically dermaplaning is performed by a Licensed Aesthetician.
+Typically dermaplaning is performed by a licensed aesthetician.
 Sometimes you may see a dermatologist performing dermaplaning, but it depends on each state’s regulations.
-Please make sure your provider is experienced with this procedure because you will have a very sharp blade moving along your skin!
-There is always risk of cutting the skin which can lead to scarring.
+Please make sure your provider is experienced with this procedure.
+The blade used in this procedure is very sharp and without proper experience and care, there is always risk of cutting the skin which can lead to scarring.

 Will shaving my face at home be the same as dermaplaning in the office